School Breakfast ProgramInformation about applying for and administering the School Breakfast Program (SBP).

 - How do we get paid?

-The School Breakfast Program is a federally funded program which assists schools and other agencies in providing nutritious breakfasts to children at reasonable prices.
-The United States Department of Agriculture is responsible for overseeing the program nationally.
-In California, the program is administered by the California Department of Education.
+The School Breakfast Program (SBP) is a federally funded program which assists schools and other agencies in providing nutritious breakfasts to children at reasonable prices.
+The United States Department of Agriculture (USDA) is responsible for overseeing the program nationally.
+In California, the program is administered by the California Department of Education (CDE).

 Studies have shown that children whose nutritional needs are met have fewer attendance and discipline problems, and their ability to learn is enhanced.
 In addition, those schools that have a National School Lunch Program (NSLP) make more efficient use of their food service department by also operating a School Breakfast Program.

-There are many similarities between the School Breakfast Program and the National School Lunch Program.
+There are many similarities between the SBP and the NSLP.
 Both programs must be open to all enrolled children.
-If a child already qualifies for free or reduced price lunches, then the child would also qualify for free or reduced price breakfasts.
+If a child already qualifies for free or reduced-price lunches, then the child would also qualify for free or reduced-price breakfasts.
 Also, records must be kept to document that the breakfast program follows all federal and state rules and regulations.
 Such records include:

 - Meal production records and inventory records which document the amounts and types of food used.

-The California Department of Education's review of each agency's breakfast program is generally done in conjunction with the review of the agency's National School Lunch Program.
+The CDE's review of each agency's breakfast program is generally done in conjunction with the review of the agency's NSLP.
 Those agencies that annually receive $500,000 or more in federal funds (from all sources) must also be audited each year.

-What are the differences among the School Breakfast Program, the Basic Breakfast Program, and the Especially Needy Breakfast Program?
+What are the differences among the School Breakfast Program, the Basic Breakfast Program, and the Severe Need Breakfast Reimbursement?

-The terms Basic Breakfast Program and Especially Needy Breakfast Program are synonymous with the term School Breakfast Program.
-The primary difference between the two programs is that the Especially Needy Breakfast Program offers higher rates of reimbursement for sites determined to be in severe need if, two years prior, 40 percent or more of the lunches served at the site were free or at a reduced price.
-Sites must annually re-establish their eligibility for the Especially Needy Breakfast Program.
+The terms Basic Breakfast Program and Severe Need Breakfast Reimbursement are synonymous with the term School Breakfast Program.
+The primary difference between the two programs is that the Severe Need Breakfast Reimbursement offers higher rates of reimbursement for sites determined to be in severe need if, two years prior, 40 percent or more of the lunches served at the site were free or reduced-price.
+Sites must annually re-establish their eligibility for the Severe Need Breakfast Reimbursement.

 While the meal and record keeping requirements are the same, the reporting requirements differ.
-Basic Breakfast Program agencies must report food program cost and revenue information annually; Especially Needy Breakfast Program agencies must report this information quarterly.
+Basic Breakfast Program agencies must report food program cost and revenue information annually.

-Under the Basic Breakfast Program, payment is based on the number of breakfasts served multiplied by the appropriate reimbursement rate.
-Under the Especially Needy Breakfast Program, payment is the lesser of: the number of breakfasts served multiplied by the appropriate reimbursement rate or the cost of providing the breakfasts.
-State reimbursement is paid for all free and reduced price meals.
-Please see our Rates, Eligibility Scales, and Funding page for the current rates and grant opportunities.
+Under the School Breakfast Program, payment is based on the number of breakfasts served multiplied by the appropriate reimbursement rate.
+Depending on an LEA’s eligibility, reimbursement is from federal funding and possibly state funds.
+Please visit the CDE's Rates, Eligibility Scales, and Funding web page for the current rates and grant opportunities.